UCalgaryMixedReality/UCXR-Website/README.md

 In command prompt type in "curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py" After that type in "python get-pip.py"

-At this point in time only Mediapipe and OpenCv will need to be installed in order to run main.py

 - Install Mediapipe

 In command prompt type in "pip install mediapipe"